Humble Boy: Themes

 Dysfunctional relationships – The theme of socially impaired relationships is very apparent in Humble Boy and applies in one way or another to each character's relationships.
 The obvious distance between mother and son, the ex-girlfriend who keeps her daughter’s paternity secret for seven years, the slave-friend who crushes on her best friend’s fiancé, and the resentment of his mother's new fiancé are just a few examples of dysfunctional relationships.

 Reversed social hierarchy – The stereotype of the social structure in which "men" are the leaders and hold the most power is reversed.
 Flora acts as the head of the Humble estate and everyone else is more or less her pawn.
 This situation parallels the social construction of a bee colony in which the queen bee is the most powerful.

 Humility – The family name Humble evokes the ongoing debate between classical Christian views of humility.
 In the Christian view, humility and self-sacrifice are primary virtues of a well lived life.
 But in the classical Aristotelian view, the humble man's lack of appropriate self-respect makes him just as foolish as the vain man.

 Genre

-Humble Boy adheres loosely to the guidelines of a classical comedy.
+Humble Boy adheres loosely to the guidelines of Ancient Greek comedy.
 The most apparent aspect is a visit to the “green world,” which David Rush explains as any place where a character runs off to and experiences a change.
 In Humble Boy, Felix leaves his “real” world at Cambridge knowing in the back of his mind the distraught relationship between him and his mother and goes to the “green world” (the family home) where that relationship is repaired.
 Also a moment of cognition or "knowing" occurs where the characters are enlightened with a moment of insight.